IF he was Henry VIII, Donald Trump could simply command performers to entertain at his coronation.

 “I usually don’t use social media to make a political stand but I feel overwhelmed with emotion.
 Finding out that it has been decided for us that Rockettes will be performing at the Presidential inauguration makes me feel embarrassed and disappointed.
 The women I work with are intelligent and are full of love and the decision of performing for a man that stands for everything we’re against is appalling.
 I am speaking for just myself but please know that after we found out this news, we have been performing with tears in our eyes and heavy hearts.
 We will not be forced! #notmypresident.”

-Immediate pressure from the media and public forced the group managing the Rockettes to announce that performing was optional.
+Immediate pressure from the media and the public forced the group’s management to announce performing was optional.
 This will take more defined shape over the next few days.

 The greater question is: will the entertainment community’s reaction to a Trump presidency and his continued denial of why they are upset with him create a No Vacancy For The Arts sign hanging from the North Portico of the White House?